-- (l) The following provisions apply to any lease that requires a tenant to maintain insurance coverage for the leased premises: - (1) The tenant shall not be required to obtain the required insurance coverage from a designated carrier or through a designated agent. - (2) The landlord may charge the tenant for the actual cost incurred by the landlord to obtain the required insurance coverage and an administrative fee not to exceed fifty dollars (\$50.00) per year, only if the tenant fails to provide, within three business days after the request of the landlord, proof that the tenant has obtained the required insurance coverage."
+- (l) The following provisions apply to any lease that requires a tenant to maintain insurance coverage for the leased premises: - (1) The tenant shall not be required to obtain the required insurance coverage from a designated carrier or through a designated agent. - (2) The landlord may charge the tenant for the actual cost incurred by the landlord to obtain the required insurance coverage only if the tenant fails to provide proof upon request of the landlord that the tenant has obtained the required insurance coverage."